 The program is offered over a nine-month period and is held on various Saturdays and Sundays at the Dugoni School of Dentistry in San Francisco.
 The next session of the program will start on August 8, 2020.
-Some segments of this program are delivered face-to-face, with a low faculty-to-student ratio, allowing for an exceptional educational experience at the world-renowned Dugoni School of Dentistry.
-Some lectures and quizzes are delivered online which gives you the opportunity to review the material at your own pace.
-This reduces the number of face-to-face meetings in San Francisco and helps reduce travel.
-These lectures and quizzes must be completed prior to face-to-face meetings.
-There are some laboratory homework assignments that you will be asked to complete during the course of this program.
+Some segments of this program are delivered face-to-face, with a low faculty-to-student ratio, allowing for an exceptional educational experience at the world-renowned Arthur A. Dugoni School of Dentistry.
+Prior to formal lectures, preliminary online lectures and quizzes will be required, allowing you to review the upcoming material at your own pace.
+In addition to the extensive laboratory sessions held at the Dugoni School of Dentistry, you will be required to complete and evaluate home practice assignments, thereby assuring your mastery of the laboratory skills.
 The dental school faculty members involved in this program will be available to you throughout the duration of the program to help you succeed.

 Because this program consists of online lectures and quizzes, students are required to have a computer that meets minimum computer requirements.
 Students need: